Attitudes Towards Women’s Economic Participation

 3) Count the number of respondents who gained at least three points.

-4) Divide the number of respondents who gained at least three points by the total number of respondents and multiply the result by 100.
+4) Divide the number of respondents who gained at least three points by the total number of respondents.
+Multiply the result by 100 to convert it to a percentage.

 Disaggregate the data by age group, ethnicity, education level, wealth, and other factors depending on the local context.